Introduction

 - Reversing entry

-The above are the full cycle of accounting that each accountant should be aware of.
+The above is the full accounting cycle that each accountant should be aware of.

-This can be summarized into the accounting flow chart as below:
+This can be summarized in the accounting flow chart below:

-In practice, step 3, 4, 6, 7 and 9 are often automatically generated by computerized accounting system.
+In practice, steps 3, 4, 6, 7, and 9 are often automatically generated by a computerized accounting system.

 Now you know the 10 steps of the accounting cycle.
-Below are the detail explanation as well as examples of each step.
+Below is a detailed explanation as well as examples of each step.

 So let’s dive in.